bastien-j/vue-modern-table/README.md

 ### Checkboxs

 You can enable row selection using the `enableCheckbox` option (disabled by default), and access selected rows using the `v-model` directive.
+The array will contain `key`s of each selected rows.

+Before doing so, please make sure that each row has a `key` field with a unique value.
+You can use [uuid](https://github.com/uuidjs/uuid) for that, or any other library that can generate random unique values.

 ```vue
 <script setup lang="ts">